-The term LLC in business means the owner has limited financial and legal liability for that business entity.
+What does LLC mean in business?
+When used in business, the term LLC means the owner has limited financial and legal liability for that business entity.
 LLC is an acronym for limited liability company and is a business designation that affords its owners protection from the financial obligations and legal ramifications that come with running a business.

 An easy way to think of LLC is like a hybrid form of corporations and sole proprietorships or partnerships.
 An LLC provides its owners personal protection just like a corporation and it also has incredible tax flexibility that are given to sole proprietors or partnerships.
 This overlap of functions from other business entities helps LLC owners acquire many of the benefits without the risks.

 The Limited Liability Company is one of the most popular businesses in America because it is easy to form and run, it provides flexible management options, owners have limited liability, and the tax benefits are favorable.